Skip to main content

 Program objective

-The Outdoor Recreation Legacy Partnership (ORLP) Program provides matching grants to states and local governments for the acquisition and development of public outdoor recreation areas and facilities in urban areas.
+The Outdoor Recreation Legacy Partnership (ORLP) Program provides matching grants to states and local governments for the acquisition and development or renovation of public outdoor recreation areas and facilities in qualifying areas.

 Program competition goals